Help educate your local healthcare provider about hcm with the HCM Education Academy

 HCM Academy is a free digital CME initiative developed with renowned HCM specialists for physicians, aiming to improve HCM patient outcomes by enhancing knowledge and confidence surrounding efficient diagnosis and management.

-HCM Academy is a free peer-to-peer and online educational program designed to measurably improve clinician understanding and confidence around HCM.
+HCM Academy offers peer-to-peer and online educational program designed to measurably improve clinician understanding and confidence around HCM.
 Developed by renowned HCM-experts, the curriculum aims to provide education and awareness on under or misdiagnosis, genetic counseling, delayed diagnosis and undertreatment, and timely referral to specialist centers, to

 improve outcomes in HCM patient care.